urospetkovic/Happiness-Team/README.md

 </ol>

 To keep ahead of the schedule, we decided to - in addition to the usual stand-up - include a morning stand-up at 9am to split the work.
 This helped us to get a better understanding of whether we might face any potential blockers that we would then need to bring up with our mentor.

+Our Kanban-Board, including all completed tickets can be found here: https://trello.com/b/kFslQgNn/the-happiness-team.

 ## Data
 Variables: as we might already know, not one factor can explain the underlying happiness of a person or nation, that is why different variables are used to calculate the happiness scores.
 The authors of the World Happiness Report have found seven key factors that could likely explain the levels of happiness: